ALLSHIPS™ AUTOMATION

 AUTOMATION AGENCY

-The businesses with the most to gain from smart automation are consistently the ones with the least access to it.
-Enterprise organizations have entire departments dedicated to optimizing their workflows.
+The businesses with the most to gain from smart automation are the ones with the least access to it.
+Enterprise organizations have entire departments optimizing workflows.
 Small and midsize businesses get generic SaaS tools and YouTube tutorials.
-That gap has always bothered me and after twenty years building at the intersection of design, technology, and business strategy, I decided to close it.
-AllShips grew out of that frustration and out of a curiosity about what would happen if I tried.
-I wanted to build a consultancy that brings the same caliber of systems thinking to a ten-person construction company or a growing law practice that a Fortune 500 gets from its internal ops team.
-Not a watered-down version.
-The real thing, designed around how each client's business actually works.
+After twenty years building at the intersection of design, technology, and business strategy, I decided to close that gap.
+AllShips brings the same caliber of systems thinking to a ten-person construction company that a Fortune 500 gets from its internal ops team.
+Not a watered-down version — the real thing, designed around how each client's business actually works.
+Every automation that powers AllShips — from newsletter signups to prospect pipelines to outbound voice calls — is a living example of what I'd build for a client.
+The product is the portfolio piece.
+This case study walks through the full arc: brand strategy, website design, a custom voice agent, the backend automation suite, and the observability platform.
+All built with Claude Code as my development partner.

 [YEAR]